hemangi445/hemangi445.github.io/_projects/final-project.md

 ## Overview

-**Author:** Hemangi Sanjay Chaudhari
+**Hemangi Sanjay Chaudhari**

+This project explores how many businesses are registered across different counties in Iowa and how those numbers relate to population.

-This project explores Iowa retail business registrations and county population data.
-The first visualization is an interactive dashboard that compares active and inactive businesses and shows how registrations changed over time.
-The second and third visualizations add population context by comparing top counties by business registrations and population.
+The first visualization is an interactive dashboard that compares active and inactive businesses and shows how registrations have changed over time.
+The next two visualizations provide more context by showing which counties have the highest number of registered businesses and how population might explain those patterns.

+---

 ## Visualization 1

 <vegachart schema-url="{{ site.baseurl }}/assets/json/final_dashboard.json" style="width: 100%"></vegachart>

-This interactive dashboard compares active and inactive businesses in Iowa.
-The bar chart shows the total number of businesses by status, and the line chart shows how registrations changed over time.
-I used position to encode the count of businesses and color to separate active and inactive businesses.
-I also converted the permit issue date into a year column in Python so the yearly trend could be plotted clearly.
+This interactive dashboard shows the difference between active and inactive businesses in Iowa and how business registrations have changed over time.

+The bar chart compares the total number of active and inactive businesses, while the line chart shows how registrations change year by year.
+Color is used to clearly separate business status, and position is used to represent the number of businesses.

+The date column was cleaned and converted into a year format in Python so that the trend over time could be displayed clearly.

+Users can click on a business status (Active or Inactive) to filter the line chart.
+This helps them focus on one category at a time and better understand how registrations change.

+---

 ## Visualization 2

 <vegachart schema-url="{{ site.baseurl }}/assets/json/context_business_count.json" style="width: 100%"></vegachart>

-This visualization shows the top 15 Iowa counties by business registrations.
-I used a horizontal bar chart because county names are easier to read this way.
-The x-axis shows the number of businesses, the y-axis shows county names, and color represents population.
-This helps show that counties with larger populations often have more business registrations.
+This chart shows the top 15 counties in Iowa based on the number of registered businesses.

+A horizontal bar chart is used because it makes county names easier to read.
+The length of each bar represents the number of businesses, and color represents population.

+This makes it easier to see that counties with larger populations tend to have more businesses.
+Polk County stands out as having the highest number of registered businesses.

+---

 ## Visualization 3

 <vegachart schema-url="{{ site.baseurl }}/assets/json/context_population.json" style="width: 100%"></vegachart>

-This visualization shows the top 15 Iowa counties by population.
-This chart gives context for the business registration chart because population size can help explain why some counties have more businesses.
-Polk County has the highest population and also appears as the top county for business registrations.
+This chart shows the top 15 counties in Iowa by population.

+It helps explain the results from the previous chart by showing that counties with higher populations also tend to have more registered businesses.
+Counties like Polk and Linn appear at the top in both charts.

+The simple bar chart design makes it easy to compare population across counties.

+---

 ## Interactivity

-The first visualization includes interactivity.
-When a user selects Active or Inactive in the bar chart, the line chart updates to show the registration trend for that selected business status.
-This makes the dashboard more useful because the viewer can move from a general comparison to a more specific trend without needing separate charts.
+The dashboard includes interactive filtering.
+When a user clicks on a business status, the line chart updates to show trends only for that category.

+This makes the visualization more useful because users can explore the data in more detail instead of viewing everything at once.
+Tooltips also appear when hovering over the charts to show exact values.

+---

 ## Search The Data & Methods